alexandru-dinu/advent-of-code/2024/18/README.md

 ---

 ### Solution
-Vanilla A*.
+BFS / vanilla A*.
 For part 2, iteratively add more obstacles until no path can be found.

+*Edit post-solving:* part 2 can be solved using binary search.

 ### Usage
 ```